Canada’s National Child Day: Celebrating our kids and advocating for their rights

 Throughout Canada, schools, communities, and community groups are hosting events that encourage children and youth to express themselves creatively and share their perspectives on issues that matter to them.

+In Alberta, the Pincher Creek Municipal Library offers a book list for children to help them celebrate the day.
 If you’re near Lloydminster Alta./Sask., the Lloydminster & Area Early Years Coalition has plenty of ways to get active.
-Kids 0-6 are invited to negotiate an obstacle course, try yoga, and more.
+Kids 0-6 are invited to make buttons, complete giant puzzles, colour, and more.

 The Akwesasne Child & Family Services invites residents to party with them at their National Child Day Carnival at St. Regis Mohawk School in Hogansburg, New York, just across the Ontario border.

 If you can’t make an in-person event, online options are available for classrooms and at home.
-Children First Canada has programming for kindergarten age through high school, with special treats including a sing-along with Raffi, a reading of her book Coyote Queen with Canadian author Jessica Vitalis, and members of the Young Canadians’ Parliament will share how they’re working in their communities.
-Youth across Canada are also invited to participate in the online Youth Advocacy Summit: The Right to be Heard where they can discuss what matters most to them.
+Children First Canada has programming for kindergarten age through high school, with special treats including a singalong with Raffi, a virtual tour of the Canadian Museum of Human Rights, a book reading by Indigenous author Kim Spencer, a dance session with the Yukon’s Gurdeep Pandher, and an interview with members of the Young Canadians’ Parliament.
+The UNICEF Canada Youth Advocacy Summit will also be hosted via Zoom in French and English.

 You can also show your support for all 8 million Canadian kids by: